Did you know that all wood burning and multifuel stoves sold from 2022 will have to be Ecodesign ready?

 All stoves have to go through an independent laboratory test process to ensure they meet the Ecodesign requirements.
 The tests results are then verified by HETAS – a non-profit organisation who support cleaner, safer choices when it comes to solid fuels and appliances.

-Ecodesign 2022 stove regulations
+Ecodesign wood burning stove regulations 2022

 The technical obligations of Ecodesign require a maximum of 40 micrograms per cubic metre for airborne particulate matter in a stove flue exhaust.